vrugtehagel/stateify/README.md

 delete data.preferences.blackCoffee
 Object.assign(data.preferences, {delicious: true})
 ```
 The above all fire the `propertychange` event on `data.drinks` and `data.preferences` (on whichever is being modified, of course).
 Note that these event listeners are _not_ tied to the object itself, but rather to the value of the property reference.
-This means:
+Essentially,
 ```js
 import stateify from 'state-variables'